 What are Snapshots?

 You can access the snapshots through Apple's Finder by mounting a new location to the network.
-The process is the same for each volume or location you'd like to browse to however we've provided the steps for the department drive and personal Microwave locations.
+The process is the same for each location you'd like to browse to however we've provided the steps for the department drive and personal drive locations on Microwave.

 Department Drive